Here’s How to Buy the Best VPN for Your Online Safety

 We used to see the internet as a free, open platform, but the last five years have seen this notion disabused.
 We’re aware that government agencies and foreign security services may be tracking where we go, what we do and who we talk to.
 We know that large corporations routinely monitor our activities when we use their services, and that we don’t always control how they use that information – or who they pass it to.
-We may live in or visit countries that block services and censor content, or we may want to use streaming services that offer more in their home territories than they do in the UK.
+We may live in or visit countries that block services and censor content, or we may want to use streaming services that offer more in their home territories.
 When we access the internet through public wireless networks, there’s always some risk that someone may be spying on us.

 VPN stands for Virtual Private Network, and in its most basic form is a means of extending a private network over one or more public networks (like the internet) so that you can send and receive data securely as if you were physically connected to the private network.
 If someone talks of connecting to their company VPN, for example, they mean that they have a secure means of connecting to the company’s network as if they were sitting in the office.
 All the data going back and forth is secure and encrypted and it’s hard for outsiders to listen in.